gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 ## Gatsby Functions

-Gatsby's [function docs](https://www.gatsbyjs.com/docs/reference/functions/getting-started/) suggest that the `Request` and `Response` objects for your Gatsby functions will be **Express like** and provide the types from the Gatsby core for these.
+Gatsby's [function docs](https://www.gatsbyjs.com/docs/reference/functions/getting-started/) suggest that the `Request` and `Response` objects for your Gatsby functions will be *Express like* and provide the types from the Gatsby core for these.

-> THIS IS NOT RUE FO RTHIS PLUGIN
+> THIS IS NOT TRUE FOR THIS PLUGIN

 Because we're not using Express or Gatsby's own cloud offering functions will need to use Fastify's own [`Request`](https://www.fastify.io/docs/latest/Request/) and [`Reply`](https://www.fastify.io/docs/latest/Reply/) API.

+If you'd like to use Fastify with an *Express like* API there are plugins for Fastify to do this, see their [docs on middleware](https://www.fastify.io/docs/latest/Middleware/).
+You'll need to use the exports provided in this package to write your own server implementation and add the correct plugins to support this.

-### TypeScript
+## TypeScript

 ```ts
 import type { FastifyRequest, FastifyReply } from "fastify";